Eligibility Requirements for Involvement

 The assistant dean of student affairs for campus life makes the final determination in the case of any question or discrepancy, upon consultation with the vice president and dean of students, in certain situations.

 Policy on Grade and Conduct Release

-Potential New Members: Once a student registers for fraternity/sorority recruitment, the Office of Fraternity & Sorority Life may examine and disclose Quinnipiac University academic records and/or student conduct standing to the respective governing council and/or its member organizations to determine eligibility for joining a fraternity or sorority.
+Potential new members: Once a student registers for fraternity/sorority recruitment, the Office of Fraternity & Sorority Life may examine and disclose Quinnipiac University academic records and/or student conduct standing to the respective governing council and/or its member organizations to determine eligibility for joining a fraternity or sorority.

-New and Initiated Members: Once a student accepts an invitation to membership, grades and/or student conduct standing may be provided to the respective fraternity or sorority, chapter advisor and/or inter/national headquarters each semester, upon request, and/or as the Office of Campus Life deems appropriate.
+New and initiated members: Once a student accepts an invitation to membership, grades and/or student conduct standing may be provided to the respective fraternity or sorority, chapter adviser and/or inter/national headquarters each semester, upon request, and/or as the Office of Campus Life deems appropriate.
 Additionally, their academic progress and student conduct standing is monitored by the Office of Campus Life and/or the respective council to determine academic/student conduct eligibility for leadership positions or various activities sponsored by the governing council(s).
 For all situations regarding student conduct, only a student’s disciplinary status (probation, etc.) is shared, not the information regarding the underlying incident(s).

 Student Government Association candidates and elected members: Once a student chooses to run for Student Government Association, the Office of Campus Life may examine Quinnipiac University academic records and student conduct standing to determine eligibility for the role they are seeking.
 If elected, all members are subject to continued monitoring of both academic records and student conduct standing as it relates to the membership requirements of the organization.